2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 Takes no parameters.

 Result is an object with every setting listed inside.
-If the setting's type cannot be serialized into a string despite the use of base64-encoding and JSON, Each entry is an object with this format:
+If the setting's type cannot be serialized into a string despite the use of base64-encoding and JSON, `CannotConvert` will be true and the `Value` and `Default` parameters are undefined.
+Each entry is an object with this format:

 Name|Info|Type
 ---|---|---